-"A lot of pressure was put on (Hammeke) and Quinten with Nyjee being out, having to step up and play that position right away," Johnson said.
-"I think they did a pretty good job.
+“A lot of pressure was put on (Hammeke) and Quinten with Nyjee being out, having to step up and play that position right,” Johnson said.
+“I think they did a pretty good job.
 Hopefully, them and everybody else, continue to get better.
-We need to see growth week to week and game to game."
+We need to see growth week to week and game to game.”

 The Tigers aren’t scheduled to play again until Dec.
 5 at Nebraska-Kearney.